The new design

 -Course is prone to river flooding

-Other Thoughts: The new layout is really a layout redesign.
-You'll see a lot of the old familiar holes; they have just been renumbered to give you a new layout. #3 is a new fairway and #6 tees off from the old #4 teepad. #6 basket is in the same place.
+Other Thoughts: The redesign has a good flow to it.
+You'll see some of the old familiar holes are still apart of the new design. #3 is a new fairway and the new #6 tee pad has been moved near the old number 4 teepad.
+The #6 long basket is in the same place.
 7-9 are the same, except that they now have alt pin locations.
 Also, they relocated the #8 Tee pad to offer a straighter shot through the woods making it more of a reasonable finesse shot, rather than the brutal dogleg that it used to be.

-Riverview isn't exactly a course that I would drive out of my way to play, but it did have a nice fun factor for me.
-My parents live real close to this course, and I always enjoy playing here.
-It gives you a chance to break out your long arm and throw with little to no interference from trees.
-There are a few trees on other holes that you will have to play around.
-It still offers up a challenge, and there are tournaments that are held here.
+Riverview may be a 9 hole course, but it has a certain appeal to it.
+It is fun to play and it gives more challenges than meets the eye.
+It gives you a chance to break out your long arm and also requires accuracy on other fairways.
+Riverview still offers up a challenge, and tournaments are often held here.
 If you happen to be passing through Mt Pleasant, it's definitely worth a stop.
 It is an open field, so bring some liquids in the summer.

 4 of 4 people found this review helpful.